Junkers Ju 86: Operational history

-Hungary used its Ju 86s to bomb Slovakian airfields and defensive positions during the Slovak–Hungarian War in March 1939.
+During March 1939, Hungary used its Ju 86s to bomb Slovakian airfields and defensive positions during the Slovak–Hungarian War.
 From June 1941, Hungary's Ju 86s began to be replaced by Italian Caproni Ca.135 bombers.
-An independent bomber squadron, equipped with a mix of Ju 86s and Ca 135s was deployed in support of the Hungarian Gyorshadtest (or Fast Corps) during the German-led invasion of the Soviet Union, but the Ju 86 was withdrawn from front line service by Hungary during 1942.
+An independent bomber squadron, equipped with a mix of Ju 86s and Ca 135s was deployed in support of the Hungarian Gyorshadtest (or Fast Corps) during the German-led invasion of the Soviet Union.
+However, the Ju 86 was withdrawn from front line service by Hungary during 1942.

-Satisfied with the trials of the new Ju 86P prototype, the Luftwaffe ordered that some 40 older-model bombers be converted to Ju 86P-1 high-altitude bombers and Ju 86P-2 photo-reconnaissance aircraft, with pressurized fuselage, no armament, and a crew of two.
-Those operated successfully for some years over Britain, the Soviet Union and North Africa.
-During early 1941 the reconnaissance version flew sorties over Britain, but these stopped when Hitler invaded Russia (Operation Barbarossa).
-By mid-1942 the pressurized bomber version was available, and flew about a dozen nuisance raids over southern England.
-After the RAF mounted a special interception squadron using modified Spitfire Mk IXs, and one bomber attempting a raid on Portsmouth was intercepted on 12 September 1942, no further flights over England were attempted.
+In January 1940, the Luftwaffe evaluated the prototype Ju 86P, which could fly higher than 12,000 m (39,000 ft), where it was felt to be safe from enemy fighters.
+The British Westland Welkin and Soviet Yakovlev Yak-9PD were developed specifically to counter this threat.
+Satisfied with the trials of the Ju 86P prototype, the Luftwaffe ordered that some 40 older-model bombers be converted to Ju 86P-1 high-altitude bombers and Ju 86P-2 photo-reconnaissance aircraft, with pressurized fuselage, no armament, and a crew of two.

-In August 1942, a modified Supermarine Spitfire V shot one down over Egypt at an altitude of some 14,500 m (49,000 ft); when two more were lost, Ju 86Ps were withdrawn from service in 1943.
+The Ju 86P operated successfully for some years over Britain, the Soviet Union and North Africa.
+During early 1941, the reconnaissance version flew sorties over Britain, but these stopped when Hitler invaded Russia (Operation Barbarossa).
+By mid-1942, the pressurized bomber version was available, and flew about a dozen nuisance raids over southern England.
+The RAF created a special interception squadron equipped with modified Supermarine Spitfire Mk IXs, leading to one bomber attempting a raid on Portsmouth being intercepted and damaged on 12 September 1942.
+After this, no further flights over England were attempted.
+In August 1942, a modified Spitfire Mk V shot down a Ju 86P over Egypt at an altitude of 14,500 m (49,000 ft).
+After the loss of two more aircraft, the Ju 86P was withdrawn from service in 1943.

-Junkers developed the Ju 86R for the Luftwaffe, using larger wings and new engines capable of even higher altitudes - up to 16,000 m (52,500 ft) - but production was limited to prototypes.
+A single unit operated the Ju 86R, which was capable of even greater altitudes than the Ju 86P, between 1943 and mid 1944.